-Anilao in Philippines is a famous scuba dive site where you can see lots of weird tiny creatures.
-Similar to that of Lembeh Straits in Indonesia’s Manado, this little spot in the Batangas, south of Luzon Island, is a Macro photography haven and definitely a must-go if you are an avid scuba diver.
+Anilao in Philippines is a famous scuba dive site where you can see lots of weird tiny creatures like that of Lembeh Straits in Indonesia’s Manado.
+This little spot in the Batangas, south of Luzon Island, is a Macro photography haven and definitely a must-go if you are an avid scuba diver.

 I was up in Manila in October for a travel blogging conference, and with some days to spare at the end of my trip, I knew I definitely had to take a detour down to Anilao, just 3 hours away by bus and car to do some proper diving.
 I’d done a few dives on my Career Break so far in Okinawa, Taiwan’s offshore islands, off the East African coast in Mombasa, and most recently in the amazing Komodo islands, but the last proper dive trip was way back in 2013 in the Maldives.
 I was overdue to spend some quality time underwater.

-I dived in Moalboal in Cebu quite early on in my diving days, and I had also been to Malapascua, which is famous for the beady eyed thresher shark, so I was looking forward to seeing another side of Philippines’ diving offerings here in Anilao!
+Philippines has some great scuba diving to offer – I dived in Moalboal in Cebu quite early on in my diving days, and I had also been to Malapascua, which is famous for the beady eyed thresher shark, so I was looking forward to seeing another side of Philippines’ diving offerings here in Anilao.

 Thanks again to Crystal Blue Resort for hosting me on this little dive detour.
 They are a small dive resort in Anilao.
 Here’s what you need to know about diving in Anilao and my review on Crystal Blue Resort: